tumic0/QtPBFImagePlugin/README.md

 reader.setScaledSize(QSize(1024, 1024));
 reader.read(&img);
 ```
 you will get 1024x1024px tiles with a pixel ratio of 2 (= HiDPI tiles).
+The maximal
+tile size is 4096x4096.

 ### Overzoom
 Since version 3 of the plugin tile overzoom is supported.
 If you set *format*